Skip to Content

 Contact details +64 (04) 801 5799 ext.
 63509

 From Feb 2010- Feb 2015 Galbraith was Head of Whiti o Rehua School of Art.
-She currently supervises MFA and PhD candidates, and teaches into the first year of teh MFA and across the BFA.
-Associate Professor Galbraith was previously Senior Curator Art at Museum of New Zealand Te Papa Tongarewa, Senior Curator City Gallery Wellington, and inaugural Director/Curator of St. Paul ST Gallery, AUT University, Auckland.
+She currently supervises MFA and PhD candidates, and teaches into the first year of the MFA and guest lectures into the BFA.
+Professor Galbraith was previously Senior Curator Art at Museum of New Zealand Te Papa Tongarewa, Senior Curator City Gallery Wellington, and inaugural Director/Curator of St. Paul ST Gallery, AUT University, Auckland.

 Galbraith spent twelve years based in London where she undertook postgraduate studies in curatorial practice at Goldsmiths College London, and worked as Exhibitions Organiser for seven years at Camden Arts Centre.